Meet the 4 candidates vying to become Mexico's president

 Rodriguez, 57, is governor of the northern state of Nuevo Leon and the first person to win a Mexican statehouse as an independent.

-He broke a 30-year alliance with the PRI to make that gubernatorial run in 2015 and was previously mayor of Garcia, near the city of Monterrey, from 2009-2012.
+He broke a 30-year alliance with the PRI to make that gubernatorial run in 2015 and was previously mayor of Garcia, near the city of Monterrey, from 2009 to 2012.

 Rodriguez has railed against the traditional political parties and refused government funding for his presidential campaign.
 During a debate in April, he suggested cutting the hands off politicians who steal.
 Asked by the moderator if he meant that literally, he doubled down and said he would propose a bill to sanction such punishment.